Omnitouch/prometheus-client-c/README.md

 ## Installing

 To install run `sudo install.sh` in the root of the repo.
 This will install libprom.so and libpromhttp.so to /usr/lib.
+Be sure to include the shared objects dynamic linker path when compiling like the following example: `clang main.c -lprom -lpromhttp -Wl,-rpath=/usr/lib -o main`

 ## Versioning